Collections Internships & Fellowships

 Hunnewell Horticultural Internship

 The Isabella Welles Hunnewell Internship Program provides students of the botanical and horticultural sciences with on-the-job training at the Arnold Arboretum during the summer months.
-Approximately a dozen individuals are selected each year to learn and work alongside the Arboretum’s dedicated team of arborists and horticultural technologists, gaining practical experience in public horticulture, landscape management, and the arboreal sciences.
-While receiving a valuable mentoring opportunity, interns also engage in a formal program of instruction, both in the classroom and in the field.
+Approximately ten individuals are selected each year to learn and work alongside the Arboretum’s dedicated living collection staff, gaining practical experience in public horticulture, landscape management, plant production, and collections curation.
+Experiences combine hands-on training, educational classes, and visits to other botanical institutions.

 Norfolk County Agricultural High School Practicum at the Arnold Arboretum

-The Norfolk County Agricultural High School Practicum at the Arnold Arboretum offers NCAHS juniors a five-week program combining education and employment skills development with horticultural practice.
-Working cooperatively with horticultural technologists and accompanied by their instructor, students learn best practices for maintaining and curating living plant collections.
+The Norfolk County Agricultural High School Practicum at the Arnold Arboretum offers Norfolk County Agricultural High School juniors a five-week program combining education and employment skills development with horticultural practice.
+Working cooperatively with horticultural technologists and accompanied by their instructor, students learn best practices for maintaining and curating living plant collections